dawnmil/JavaScript-DigitalClock-Lab/README.md

 		Uncaught ReferenceError: hours is not defined  myClock.js:13

 		//Based on the error shown above, I can assume that I have a reference, 'hours',
-		// presented at line 13 in myClock.js'hours' that has not been declared as a variable
+		// provided at line 13 in myClock.js that has not been declared as a variable
 		// before this line.

 3. To make your clock look a bit flashier than the straight text, we can create a new file, prettifyMyClock.css.
 Since this is a JavaScript course, you can try out the CSS I created just for fun: